The short answer is ‘Yes, it can do’, but not necessarily always for the worse.

 So before moving forward with a change like that carefully consider what you might lose because it has been coded into your current theme.

 And when looking for a new theme always remember that you get what you pay for.
-A well-coded theme that loads quickly and has no hidden links, and doesn’t cause any of your META tags to be lost could well improve your SEO.
+A well-coded theme that loads quickly, has no hidden links, doesn’t cause any of your META tags to be lost, handles all your H tags correctly and is coded to W3C standards could well improve your SEO.